joelouthan/Theologicus/src/ruth/ruth1-1-7.md

 Christ declared that the Scriptures were all about him:

->Luke 24:27 (CSB) Then beginning with Moses and all the Prophets, he interpreted for them the things concerning himself in all the Scriptures.
+>Luke 24:27 Then beginning with Moses and all the Prophets, he interpreted for them the things concerning himself in all the Scriptures.

 The Bible is all about Jesus Christ.
 As it has been said famously before, "Old Testament is Christ concealed while the New Testament is Christ revealed."